Bill Abington

 William Henry Abington (September 6, 1921 – January 4, 2014) was an American politician.
 He served in the Texas House of Representatives, representing Tarrant County, from 1949 to 1953.
 He was a Democrat.
-He was born in Childress, Texas and died at Austin, Texas.
-Abington was also active in the oil industry, serving as president of Texas Oil & Gas Association.
+He was born in Childress, Texas, and died in Austin, Texas.
+Abington was also active in the oil industry, serving as president of the Texas Oil & Gas Association.